The application form to apply for pupillage with Coram Chambers will be available for download once the Pupillage Gateway opens on 6th January 2025.

 We are not part of the Pupillage Gateway, but we follow the Pupillage Gateway timetable, available here.

-The deadline for applications for a pupillage commencing in October 2025 has now passed.
+The application process for a pupillage commencing in October 2026 opens in January 2025.

 At all stages of our process we shall make reasonable adjustments for any candidate who requires them.